earthstar-project/mini-rpc/README.md

 Lets you run code on remote computers as if it was local.

-Follows a request-response model but does not assume that either side is a "client" or "server" -- both sides can make requests.
+Important note: This follows a request-response model but does not assume that either side is a "client" or "server" -- both sides can make requests, and who is acting as the "Server" at any moment is unrelated to who is the server from a low-level networking perspective.

+Also supports streams.

 ## Why not just use JSON-RPC?